January 6: Insurrection Cases to Watch in 2022

-It was one year ago this week that an unimaginable scene unfolded at the U.S. Capitol.
-An estimated mob of close to 800 made their way inside the building.
+It was one year ago this week that a previously unimaginable scene unfolded at the U.S. Capitol.
+A mob of close to 800 made their way inside the building.

-"People charged from forty five different states and D.C.
-They range from 18 to 80.
-And so there's they're all over the map,” Seamus Hughes, Deputy Director of the Program on Extremism at George Washington University, said.
+"More than 700 people have been charged from 45 different states and D.C.
+They range from 18 to 80... they're all over the map,” said Seamus Hughes, deputy director of the Program on Extremism at George Washington University.

 "They're all drawn to the same narrative that the election was stolen and this idea that if we didn't take this one moment, if we didn't put our foot down and try to stop it, then we lose our country."